How come the Moon isn't invisible during a total lunar eclipse? And what is the Danjon scale? [Answer]

 - Bailey's beads form and vanish at different locations due to the Moon's rough surface

-- Twilight sky detected all over the horizon
+- Twilight sky seen all over the horizon

 - Corona appears